 More About Our Internships . . .

-At left: Former Secretary Colin Powell with interns at the 2006 ADST gala dinner
+At left: Former Secretary Colin Powell with interns at an ADST gala dinner.

 Virtual internships are also possible.
 Contact us for details below.

-Deadlines for applications are: early December for the Spring semester; mid-March for the Summer semester; and mid-July for the Fall semester.
+Deadlines for applications are: December 31 for the Spring semester; mid-March for the Summer semester; and mid-July for the Fall semester.
 Early applications are strongly encouraged.